dagster-io/dagster/python_modules/dagster-airflow/README.md

 # Install Dagit
 RUN pip install dagit

-# Install Python requirements for your repository
+# Install any Python requirements that the pipelines in your repository require to run
 ADD /path/to/requirements.txt .
 RUN pip install -r requirements.txt